Display - Nextion¶

-Nextion Command Format Summary¶
+Nextion Data Format Summary¶

 There are three different formats for sending data from the Nextion display to ESPEasy.
 They are named Touch Event, Pipe-S, and Pipe-U. You are free to choose the format for your application.
 You can freely mix the different formats in the same application.

 What you do with the sent data is up to you.
 For example, use button press data from the Nextion to trigger actions in your home automation system that control your lights, appliances, and gadgets.
 Or send periodic data that reports the display’s state status.
 These are just examples, since any Nextion related data can be sent.